grafana/grafana/docs/sources/developers/plugins/migration-guide/v9.x-v10.x/_index.md

 In grafana 10, the values in DataFrames are now managed as simple javascript arrays.
 See [epic 66480](https://github.com/grafana/grafana/issues/66480).
 It is no longer necessary to wrap values in a [Vector<T>](https://github.com/grafana/grafana/blob/v9.5.x/packages/grafana-data/src/types/vector.ts) implementation.
 Most code targeting 9x will continue to work without any issues.
 In the rare case that existing code directly implements [Vector<T>](https://github.com/grafana/grafana/blob/v9.5.x/packages/grafana-data/src/types/vector.ts) rather than extending/using base classes, this should either return an array, or extend [FunctionalVector<T>](https://github.com/grafana/grafana/blob/v10.0.x/packages/grafana-data/src/vector/FunctionalVector.ts#L9).
 All Vector implementations have been deprecated and will be removed in the future.

-When writing plugins that should run on 9x, continue to use the Vector interfaces; When targeting 10+ you can now use simple arrays rather than wrapper classes.
+When writing plugins that should run on 9.x, continue to use the Vector interfaces; when targeting 10+ you can now use simple arrays rather than wrapper classes.

 To make this transition seamless, the ultimate javascript sin was employed: the [native Array prototype](https://github.com/grafana/grafana/blob/v10.0.x/packages/grafana-data/src/types/vector.ts) has been modified to implement Vector directly.